 Te Rēhia Theatre, established 2012, is a proudly Māori theatre, championing Māori playwrights, tikanga Māori arts practice, te reo Māori and the presentation of our diverse stories

-Te Rēhia Theatre, named in honour of the Atua of leisure and games was established in 2012 by Tainui Tukiwaho, Regan Taylor and Kayne Peters.
-The company is currently headed by experienced theatre practitioners Regan Taylor and Amber Curreen and based at Te Pou – The Auckland home of Māori Theatre, in New Lynn, Auckland, NZ.
+Te Rēhia Theatre, named in honour of the atua of leisure grew out of SmackBang Theatre Company, presenters of Raising The Titanics (2010-11) and is led by Amber Curreen and Tainui Tukiwaho based at Te Pou – The Auckland home of Māori Theatre.